-Applicability: Individual pipeline pig launcher and receiver operations with a PTE equal to or A. greater than one tpy VOC located within the property boundary of, and under common ownership or control with, well sites, tank batteries, gathering and boosting stations, natural gas processing plants, and transmission compressor stations are subject to the requirements of 20.2.50.121 NMAC.
+A. Applicability: Individual pipeline pig launcher and receiver operations with a PTE equal to or greater than one tpy VOC located within the property boundary of, and under common ownership or control with, shall:

 (1) Owners and operators of affected pipeline pig launcher and receiver operations shall capture and reduce VOC emissions from pigging operations by at least ninety-five percent within two years of the effective date of this Part.
 If a combustion control device is used, the combustion device shall have a minimum design combustion efficiency of ninety-eight percent.